Walden School (Louisville)

 Walden School is a nonprofit private school in Louisville, Kentucky.
-Walden School offers Kindergarten through twelfth grade education.
-It is the 11th largest K-8 private school in Louisville.
+It offers Kindergarten through twelfth grade education and it is the 11th largest K-8 private school in Louisville.

-The school promotes itself as emphasizing small class sizes, limiting the lower grades to no more than 16 students, and the other grades to 18 students.
-In practice, the school's classes are usually closer to a dozen students per class in the lower grades.
+Walden school emphasize the importance of small class sizes by limiting the lower grades to no more than 16 students, and the other grades to 18 students.
+In practice, the school's classes, for lower grades, are usually closer to a dozen of students.
 The student/teacher ratio is 8:1 in grades K-8 and in the High School division.